rudymatela/leancheck/doc/tutorial.md

   after making a small change to a program, we might [`checkFor`] `50` tests;
   before making a major release, we may [`checkFor`] `1000` tests.
-  A continuous integration system can be configured to run more test than what is usual on developers machines.
+  A continuous integration system can be configured to run more test than what is usual on the development environment.

 * (+) documentation:
   properties serve as a clear documentation of behaviour;